madhuri723/MATS-proposal/README.md

 # MATS-proposal
-This is my submission for MTS 10.0
+This is my submission for MATS 10.0
 Mass-Mean direction test is the file where I have calcualtion the abaltion vector "Texas" through mass mean probe.
 SAE fetaure is the file where the "Texas" feature comes from SAE.